aec-single-spa/aec-root-config/README.md

 - It is not recommended to use multiple frameworks within the application, as it leads to performance issues.

 ### Steps
-1. Clone any repository
+1. Clone any repository in https://github.com/aec-single-spa .
 2. Run `npm install` or `yarn add` on cloned repository.
 3. Run `npm run start:dev` or `yarn start:dev`.
 4. Navigate to https://aec-root-config.herokuapp.com/.
 5. Add `dev-tools:true` to local storage using `localStorage.setItem('devtools', true)` in console, then refresh the page.
-6. Click on the curly brackets `{..}` at bottom right to open s-SPA window to override the domain of a specific microfrontend to your localhost.
+6. Click on the curly brackets `{..}` at bottom right to open s-SPA window to override the domain of the cloned module to your localhost.
 ![s-SPA](https://i.imgur.com/AJfgio4.png)
 ![s-SPA-form](https://i.imgur.com/JXkwH65.png)

 ## Pros & Cons
-The following are pros and cons of micro-frontends using iframe approach
+The following are pros and cons of micro-frontends using single-spa approach
 ### Pros
 - Separation of code promotes faster development, each feature will be built from scratch with almost no dependency on any other application except **root-config**.
 - Separation of deployments! each module will be deployed and served independently